cdr255/tumblingowl/articles/2014-08-26-calea-victoriei.md

 ---
 title: Calea Victoriei
 date: 26/08/2014
+summary: "As I've begun to make my first record (with my new Xenyx now fully set up), I found time to look back"

+Only rarely will I delete something that I have made, because someday it *might* be useful, or at least something to share with those around me who might care to see.

 As I've begun to make my first record
 (with my new [Xenyx][xenyx] now fully set up),